christynatalia/CompArch-FinalProject/README.md

 python client.py
 ```

-5. Type the different usernames on the client side and it is working!
+5. Type different usernames on the client side and it is working!

 ### Group Members: